zhl-seis/seismolab/README.md

 # Tian's SeismoLab

-This repository contains basic information of Prof. Dongdong Tian's SeismoLab.
+This repository contains basic information of Prof. Dongdong Tian's SeismoLab at China University of Geosciences (Wuhan).

+The README file is in English, but most other materials are in Chinese.

 ## Group Members